Introduction

 Several transportation options connect Colombo and Kandy:

-Train: The scenic train journey takes 2.5-3 hours and is considered one of the most beautiful rail trips in Asia.
+• Train: The scenic train journey takes 2.5 to 3 hours and is considered one of the most beautiful rail trips in Asia.
 First and second-class tickets with reserved seats are recommended and should be booked in advance.

 The train journey offers the best combination of comfort, scenery, and cultural experience, particularly if you secure a window seat on the right side when traveling from Colombo to Kandy.